 Participation in Management Strategies or participating in the achievement of Outcomes is expected to vary by signatory based on differing priorities across the watershed.
 This participation may include sharing knowledge, data or information, educating citizens or members, working on future legislation, and developing or implementing programs or practices.
 Management Strategies, which are aimed at implementing Outcomes, will identify participating jurisdictions and other stakeholders, including local governments and nonprofit organizations, and will be implemented in two-year periods.
 Stakeholders and other interested parties will be notified of the development of the Management Strategy, the GIT meeting dates, times, and locations, and availability of the draft management strategy for public comment.
 This notification will be mainly through the Chesapeake Bay websites and social media, but will include outreach to non-traditional partners.
 The signatories and other partners shall thereafter update and/or modify such commitments every two years.
 Specific Management Strategies will be developed in consultation with Advisory Committees, stakeholders, organizations and other agencies, and will include a period for public input and review prior to final acceptance as final.
 The Principals’ Staff Committee will report on implementation of management strategies every two years.

 Management Strategies may address multiple outcomes if deemed appropriate.
 Goal Implementation Teams will reevaluate biennially and update strategies as necessary, with attention to changing environmental and economic conditions.
 Partners may identify policy changes to address these conditions and minimize obstacles to achieve the Outcomes.
 Stakeholder input will be incorporated into the development and reevaluation of each of the strategies.
 The Chesapeake Bay Program will make these strategies and reports on progress available to the public in a transparent manner on its websites and through public meetings of the appropriate Goal Implementation Teams and Management Board.
+The GITs will submit Management Strategies to the Management Board for review.
 The Management Board will approve these strategies.

 If the Management Board determines that any strategy or plan developed prior to the signing of this Agreement meets the requirements of a Management Strategy as defined above, no new strategy needs to be developed.
 This includes, but is not limited to, the strategies and plans for implementing the Chesapeake Bay TMDL.